alexrobincrabbe/Wordwell/TESTING.md

 ## Game App Tests

 - Checks that the page loads correctly
-- Checks that the score post data is saved to the databse
+- Checks that the score post data is saved to the database

 <div align="left">
 <img src="readme_files/images/automated_test_game.png" height=150px>